 Regular buses run from Cardiff.
 92, 93 & 94* (usually catchable from Wood Street, though check Cardiffbus.com for any issues due to road-works or construction currently going on in the area.

-Nearest stop is on Stanwell Road just past the station (near the Baptist Church).
+Nearest stop is on Stanwell Rd just past the station (near the Baptist Church).
 From there walk on a little to Victoria Avenue, or back a little to Victoria Road.
 Either will take you into The Square.